utopia-foss/utopia/doc/getting_started/tutorial.rst

 Using your own plot functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Now you might want to have a bit more flexibility with what you plot.
+You might want to have a bit more flexibility with what you plot.
 For example, you might be interested in plotting the standard deviation for the level of the cells for each time step.
 There is no default plot function that does that, but you can use the plot configuration to specify which python script to use to do the plot.

 In the above configurations, the ``module`` key was used to specify which module to use.
 To load a file as a module, use the ``module_file`` key and then insert the absolute path for your function file.
 You can use the ``~`` character to resolve your home directory.